-When a bully operates in leadership or the workplace, triads consisting of the bully, the victim, and the bystander are formed.
+When a bully operates in leadership roles or in workplace or school settings, triads form: the bully, the victim, and the bystander.
 Bullies have their supporters and followers, victims seek their support and alliances, and bystanders, who are the majority, seek others to help analyze the injustice.
-With each triad, outgroups are formed from the membership that disrupts productivity and efforts to create an inclusive workplace. -Dr. Stewart
+Within each triad, out-groups form among members who disrupt productivity and efforts to create an inclusive workplace or school setting. -Dr. Stewart

 The book An Organizational Approach to Workplace Bullying examines organizational culture and wellness in the presence of bully triads.
 The book includes ideas for assessment and performance improvement concerning organizational culture.
 The book addresses possible approaches to improve workplace culture and organizational wellness and to create bully-free environments.